JosephWardDotTech/josephwarddottech.github.io/_posts/2024-01-21-harmonising-selenium.md

 Because Cypress stands in between the browser and the Internet it therefore affords Cypress complete control over associated events, notifying itself when events are dispatched, received back, allowing for manipulation of requests, connection speed profiling, etc.

 ### Selenium
 Selenium, by contrast, has only fairly recently supported access to the CDP in Selenium 4.
-In my personal opinion, Selenium's tone is generally also quite dismissive of the CDP.
-I suppose this is generally because Selenium's approach has and continues to be that waiting for things specifically visible to the user to determine when to take actions is the best course of action.
-Personally, however, I think this harkens back to a simpler time of the internet, before frameworks like React made (for better or worse) pages more dynamic, or utilised a shadow DOM elusive to Selenium, or what have you.
-More information on that can be found [https://www.tutorialspoint.com/index.htm](here).
+In my opinion, Selenium's tone is quite dismissive of the CDP.
+I suppose this is generally because Selenium's approach has (and continues to be) that waiting for elements to be visible to the user to determine when to take actions and when to not is the best approach.
+Unfortunately, however, I believe this approach is too simple.
+It works well for older web applications that are more predictable.
+But in today's world, where technologies like React make web pages more dynamic and technologies like shadow DOM are used, Selenium's way of testing websites may not be as effective.

 ## Code Examples
 ### Mimicking Playwright's Approach With Selenium
-*Note: all of my examples will use Python for readability, but it's obviously possible to do with other Selenium bindings as well.*
+*Note: all of my examples will use Python for readability, but it's obviously possible to do all this and more with other Selenium bindings as well.*

 As already discussed, the CDP allows for very granular control over network activity.
-Here, we are using it to monitor when requests are sent and when requests are received.
-Selenium has various ways of using CDP, logging those events just being one, which also allow you to do interesting things like modify outgoing requests and incoming responses, simulate network conditions, etc.
+Here, we are using the Network domain's `requestWillBeSent` and `responseReceived` commands to monitor when requests are sent and when requests are received.
+Selenium has various other ways of using CDP, logging those events is just one.
+You can also do interesting things like modify outgoing requests and incoming responses, simulate network conditions, etc. Maybe I'll explore those in the future, who knows!

 ```python
 from selenium import webdriver